luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-=== Simplicies in the Mesh: Simplex Indices and Handles
+=== Simplices in the Mesh: Simplex Indices and Handles

 To identify a simplex inside the mesh, we use an indexing system.
 If the context of a concrete dimension is given,
-than we only need to know the index inside the skeleton, which
+then we only need to know the index inside the skeleton, which
 is just an integer
 ```rust
 pub type KSimplexIdx = usize;